redis/redis-om-node/README.md

 A `text` field is a lot like a `string`.
 If you're just reading and writing objects, they are identical.
 But if you want to *search* on them, they are very, very different.
 I'll cover that in detail when I talk about [using RediSearch](#-using-redisearch) but the tl;dr is that `string` fields can only be matched on their whole value—no partial matches—and are best for keys while `text` fields have full-text search enabled on them and are optimized for human-readable text.

 A `binary` field is a binary blob of data using a `Buffer` object.
-For Hash data structures it will be stored as a binary field in Redis, for JSON data structures it will be serialized to a Base64 string.
-The `binary` field stored in a Hash data structure can be indexed as a [Vector Similarity](https://redis.io/docs/stack/search/reference/vectors/) field.
-When stored in a JSON data structure it will be automatically unindexed.
+For Hash data structures it will be stored as a binary field in Redis, for JSON data structures it will be serialized to a numeric array.
+The `binary` field can be indexed as a [Vector Similarity](https://redis.io/docs/stack/search/reference/vectors/) field.

 Additional field options can be set depending on the field type.
 These correspond to the [Field Options](https://redis.io/commands/ft.create/#field-options) avialable when creating a RediSearch full-text index.
 Other than the `separator` option, these only affect how content is indexed and searched.